mickem/adf-12c-tutorial/tutorial/01_model.md

 * 6.2.
 Why should you not use the text ?salary? in the error message for the validation rule?
 * 6.3.
 What should you use instead?

-## 7.0 Adding objects by hand
+## 7.0 Adding missing entity

-Next up we need to add a missing table (LOCATION) to the application.
+Next up we need to add a missing table (LOCATIONS) to the application.
-Do this by manually add the entity and view as well as the relationship.
+Do this by manually add the entity and make sure view as well as the relationship are setup as well.
+Make sure we can use the Locations/Department parent child object.

+### Hints

+* 7.1 Add new entity object
+* 7.1 Browse and select LOCATIONS
-* 7.1
+* 7.1 Dont forget to add a VIew Object
+* 7.2 Expose the Locations/Department map in the application module
+* 7.2 Remember to rename the fields as before